orlo/security-page/docs/privacy_and_data_protection.md

 Keeping our customers' data protected at all times is our highest priority.
 We help do this in many ways

-- **Data security:** We ensure we are meeting highest of security standards such as encryption of data in transit Distributed Denial of Service (“DDoS”) mitigations, and a Support team available through live chat.
+- **Data security:** We ensure we are meeting the highest of security standards such as encryption of data in transit Distributed Denial of Service (“DDoS”) mitigations, and a Support team available through live chat.
-- **Disclosure of Customer Service Data:** Orlo only discloses data where necessary to provide service or as required to respond to lawful requests from public authorities.
+- **Disclosure of Customer Service Data:** Orlo discloses data where necessary to provide service or as required to respond to lawful requests from public authorities.
+For further details as to the ways in which Orlo may share Customer Service Data with third parties please refer to our privacy policy
 - **Trust**: Orlo has developed our platform with security in mind to ensure a secure enviroment for our customers data.
-We use external CREST accredited third parties to verify our security through pen tests from both a external attacker and a internal user.
+We use external CREST accredited third parties to verify our security through pen tests from both an external attacker and an internal user.
 - **Data Location:** All our data is stored and does not leave the E.U.
 - **Access Management:** Orlo provides an advanced set of access and encryption features to help customers effectively protect their information.
 We do not access or use customer content for any purpose other than providing,